Building a Strong Foundation: The Role of Data Architecture in Effective Data Management

 Data Management: Definition and Scope

 Data management is a wide field that encompasses several components, including architectural techniques, tools, and strategies for data acquisition, validation, storage, security, and processing.
 Data architecture forms the foundation on which all other data management operations are built.
-A robust data architecture ensures that all data handling processes are effective, efficient, and scalable.
+A robust data architecture ensures that all data handling processes are effective, efficient, and scalable — giving organizations the confidence to make decisions based on trustworthy, well-governed information assets.

 Types of Data Architecture